Adam Mickiewicz Theatre, Cieszyn

 Adam Mickiewicz Theatre (Teatr im.
-Adama Mickiewicza) is a theatre located at the Theatre Square in the Old City in Cieszyn, Poland.
+Adama Mickiewicza) is a theatre at the Theatre Square of the Old City in Cieszyn, Poland.

 History

 The idea of building a theatre was put forward in spring 1902.
 A group of wealthy citizens of Cieszyn met at the German House to follow the initiative of a member of the city council, Franz Bartha, and set up the Theatre Construction Society (Der Theater-Bau-Verein).
 The board of the association comprised several persons: F. Bartha (chairman), Thomas Lenoch, Leopold Widenka and Johann Struhal.
 A vice mayor, later mayor Rudolf Bukowski was also elected to become a member of the department.
 After the association was set up, fund-raising was initiated among local wealthy Germans.
 35% of the amount needed was raised, so the next steps were taken - a plot of land was chosen: a central location at the spot of the former barracks.
 A design was prepared by Viennese architects - Ferdinand Fellner and Hermann Helmer, who already designed 48 theatres in, inter alia, Vienna, Berlin, Toruń and Łańcut.
 Construction of the theatre was carried out by the company of Eugen Fulda from Cieszyn supported by an entrepreneur based in Berlin and Vienna, Hugo Baruch, experienced in constructing theatre stages and a still operating Viennese company Pittel & Brausewetter.

 Construction works were finished in 1909, and the theatre was opened as Deutsches Theater [German Theatre] (the German sign was removed from the façade in October 1930).
 The theatre had 770 seats and standing places (currently 630 seats), a rotating stage, an iron anti-fire curtain, a boiler room and a power station, a decoration and costume depot, a ballet hall and wardrobes.

 The ceremonial opening took place on 24 September 1910, when a play by Franz Grillparzer, Waves of Sea and Love was produced.
 The performance was prepared by Oskar Gärtner, the theatre manager.
 On the occasion of the opening of the theatre it was stressed that the new theatre was meant to be German and not a single word in Polish should ever be uttered on its stage.
 Shortly after the event this statement became completely disavowed.
 Ten years after the opening the role of the management of artists was carried out by the German Theatre Association (Teschner Theater-Verein, created from the Theatre Construction Association) and the Polish Theatre Association.
 On 14 December 1920 the first Polish play, a comedy by Aleksander Fredro, Zemsta, was performed by the Juliusz Słowacki Theatre from Kraków.
 An equally important event was a production of the opera Halka by Stanisław Moniuszko on 6 January 1923.
 The opera was performed by the Polish Theatre from Katowice.